 Therapy is not meant to be just a feel good session.
 It is meant to be a collaborative process where the client and therapist work towards accomplishing the client’s goals.
 My goal is to help clients discover what is true about them and be able to embrace their inherent value and worth.
 During therapy you will find a listening ear and validation.
 While there may be times of facing difficult feelings, the therapeutic environment will be safe and secure.

-Couples Intensive Weekend
+Couples Intensive Therapy

 Sexual Addiction Counseling

 Despite a common misunderstanding, sex addiction is not about “too much sex.”
 It is a severe problem in which one engages in persistent and escalating patterns of sexual behavior despite increasing negative consequences to self-and/or others (SASH Web site, 2007).
 Recovery is possible with the help of others.
 When seeking help, individuals must be willing to come out of hiding and share with another their most shameful and dark secrets.
 Sharing the behavior and choices made during addiction breaks the shame that attempts to define the addict as bad and hopeless.

 Post-Traumatic Stress Disorder (PTSD) is the result of traumatic experiences that cannot be understood or processed at the moment they are occurring.
 The brain switches to the sympathetic autonomic nervous system, which is the flight or fight system.
 PTSD is triggered when similar or familiar emotions from the trauma trigger are experienced in the present.
 The sympathetic nervous system repeatedly takes over and signals danger when, in fact, there is no real danger.